Mastering Emotional Detachment for Better Chess Performance

 • Review weekly and monthly to spot triggers and rehearse better responses.

-Do this now: Set a 10-minute timer, practice 4-4-4 breathing, then analyze one position while noting and labeling any distracting thoughts.
+Do this now: Set a 10-minute timer, practice 4-4-4 breathing, then head to darksquares.net/play for one live game while noting and labeling any distracting thoughts.

 Frequently Asked Questions